Skip to content

 Be careful: these rules are valid in Dubai and practically also in Abu Dhabi and other emirates, with the exception of the emirate of Sharjah.
 Drinking alcohol in Sharjah is strictly prohibited, and this applies to everyone, including tourists and foreigners.
 Also, the possession of alcohol is prohibited in Sharjah, so do not bring bottles of alcohol with you if you intend to visit this emirate.

 Here the matter becomes more complex!
+So, here’s some important information on buying alcohol in Dubai.

 The requirements for the Dubai alcohol license for tourists are: